o3de/o3de.org/content/docs/user-guide/gems/reference/aws/aws-core/configuring-credentials.md

 ## More help

-* Configuring credentials with the AWS CLI: [https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html)
+* For general help with AWS CLI configuration commands, see [Configuring the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html).

-* Configuring credentials for the AWS C++ SDK: [https://docs.aws.amazon.com/sdk-for-cpp/v1/developer-guide/credentials.html](https://docs.aws.amazon.com/sdk-for-cpp/v1/developer-guide/credentials.html)
+* For help with configuring credentials for the **AWS C++ SDK**, see [Providing AWS credentials](https://docs.aws.amazon.com/sdk-for-cpp/v1/developer-guide/credentials.html).